Instabilities of Gauged Q-Balls: Introduction

 The stability of these solitons has been discussed in many papers, and the picture is still unclear.
 For global Q-balls, it has been shown~\cite{Lee:1991ax,Friedberg:1976me,Paccetti:2001uh} that the Q-balls are stable as long as $ {d\omega\over dQ}<0$ (these quantities are defined below).
 For gauged Q-balls, the analogous statement is known to not be true~\cite{Panin:2016ooo}.

 Recently, a numerical analysis of the stability of gauged Q-balls was carried out~\cite{Kinach:2022jdx}.
-It was found that gauged Q-balls were unstable for certain parameters, and in particular were unstable to modes which had an angular dependence; indeed, for one particular parameter choice that was studied (denoted P2 in that paper), the instability had $L=4$.
+It was found that gauged Q-balls were unstable for certain parameters, and in particular were unstable to modes which had an angular dependence.
 On the other hand, for other choices of parameters, the corresponding Q-balls were stable.
 In general, Q-balls with $ {d\omega\over dQ}<0$ were stable.

 Our goal here is to provide an analytic approach to studying these instabilities.
 This will be based on the approach to Q-balls developed in~\cite{Heeck:2020bau,Heeck:2021zvk}.
 These papers showed that in the large radius limit, spherical Q-balls can be analytically described by considering corrections around the thin wall limit (this will be reviewed below in Sec.~\ref{s.Spherical}).
 By considering a similar analysis for slightly nonspherical gauged Q-balls, we find a possible mode of instability for these Q-balls.
 This analysis is in section~\ref{s.Perturbed}.